 Google has announced that it is tripling its free cloud storage capacity from 5GB to 15GB across its three services Gmail, Google+ and Google Drive.

 The news comes ahead of Google's I/O conference and means that Google has increased its armoury in the war for your online document storage.
 The company's official Google Drive Blog made the announcement, saying that the changes will roll out over the next couple of weeks.
+For other options, check out our guide to the best cloud storage.

 - Find out how Google Drive stacks up against its rivals here